Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Introduction

 In this article, we provide a tutorial-style overview of {\em{deep unfolding}}, combining a systematic taxonomy, a discussion of recent developments, and insights into the conceptual and theoretical advances that have shaped the field.
 Our goal is to provide an intuitive yet rigorous understanding of the capabilities and possibilities that arise when converting iterative optimization algorithms into \ac{ml} architectures.
 We emphasize both the potential benefits of such hybrid designs, in terms of key measures such as interpretability, efficiency, and adaptability, as well as common challenges arising from their usage for inference in signal processing tasks.
+We thus provide a tutorial-style treatment of deep unfolding that synthesizes recent methodological, theoretical, and practical developments into a unified and application-oriented framework, rather than a comprehensive survey of all related model-based learning paradigms.
 To that end, we begin by establishing the necessary preliminaries in optimization, focusing on the mathematical aspects that are most relevant for understanding the various forms of deep unfolding, and particularly on the formulations of optimization for inference and optimization for learning that serve as its conceptual foundation.

 The main body of the article is dedicated to a systematic presentation of deep unfolding methodologies and their categorization according to how iterative optimizers are transformed into trainable \ac{ml} architectures.
 We outline four design approaches that vary in specificity and level of abstraction, each differing in how the underlying optimization process is parameterized, learned, or augmented by neural components.
 For each approach, we present its mathematical formulation, a representative example, and a discussion of the key benefits.
 In addition, we describe the distinct training paradigms that naturally emerge from the structure of deep unfolded architectures, highlighting how their optimization-based origins support flexible learning strategies (both supervised and unsupervised) as well as unique loss formulations that exploit the interpretability of intermediate iterations.